 - 8th grade snow science class and backcountry safety hut trip

-- 8th grade trip to Washington, DC
+- 8th grade out of state trip

 - 9th - 12th grade three day wilderness adventure orientation trips

-- 9th grade trip to Buena Vista
+- 9th grade overnight trip to Buena Vista

-- 11th grade trip to Sweetwater Lake
+- 11th grade overnight trip to Sweetwater Lake

 - 12th grade trip to New York City